4 Reasons Your Domestic Violence Charges May Be Dropped

 1. Insufficient Evidence

-When one or more of these elements are difficult or nearly impossible to prove, the prosecution cannot move forward with the charges and will likely elect to drop them.
+When one or more of these elements are difficult or nearly impossible to prove, the prosecution cannot move forward with the domestic violence charges and will likely elect to drop them.
+They are especially likely to drop the charges if they believe they are unlikely to close the case with a domestic violence conviction against the alleged individual.

 2. Inconsistent Statements